-When you turn the ignition key to ACC or ON, the SYSTEM START-UP warning is displayed on the screen.
-Read the warning and select the "I AGREE" (English) or "ENTER" (Français) key then push the "ENTER" button.
+With the ignition to ACC or ON, the SYSTEM START-UP warning is displayed on the screen.
+Read the warning and touch the "I agree" key (English) or the "Enter" (Français) key.

-If you do not push the "ENTER" button, the Navigation system will not proceed to the next step display.
+If you do not touch the "I agree" key, the Navigation system will not proceed to the next step display.

-If you do not touch the button or screen key for more than 1 minute on the TRIP, SETTING or START-UP screen, the screen will change to TRIP screen automatically.
+If you do not press a button or touch a screen key for more than 1 minute on the START-UP screen. the screen will change to the audio screen automatically.